.

 General Works

 Burroughs, Jeremiah – Gospel Worship, or, the Right Manner of Sanctifying the name of God in general, And particularly in these three great ordinances, namely, 1.
 Hearing the Word.
 2. Receiving the Lords Supper, and 3.
-Prayer Buy 1647 297 pages
+Prayer Buy 1647 297 pp.

 Reynolds, Edward – Meditations on the Holy Sacrament of the Lord’s Supper, 169 pages, 20 Meditations, in Works, vol. 3, pp. 2-171